 YOU ARE NOW DONE WITH THE IDLE ADJUSTMENTS!
 Future adjustments will be very quick.

 3. Adjusting the cable lengths:

-What you will do is rotate the throttle for 1300-1500, whatever rpm you want in that range, hold the throttle, and then look at your balancing device.
+What you will do is rotate the throttle for any specific rpm in the range of 1300-1800 (whatever rpm you want in that range), hold the throttle, and then look at your balancing device.
 If not at balance, change the length of ONE of the throttle cables, and try again.
 You can get an easy feel for what direction, by lifting the outer sheath on one cable, slightly.